Ultrasound Case Study

 A recent interesting case presented with lateral knee pain and no response to Physiotherapy.
 No prior history of trauma, but continued discomfort particularly on knee extension.
 On examination, there was no effusion and as reported subjectively there was a slight restriction on extension with a hard end feel.
 Knee flexion was full and pain free.

-On office based ultrasound, the following was found (Figure 1).
-A cystic,non-compressible, non-vascular, anaechoic lesion on the lateral joint line, that appeared to communicate with the lateral meniscus and joint line.
+On office based ultrasound, a cystic,non-compressible, non-vascular, anechoic lesion on the lateral joint line, that appeared to communicate with the lateral meniscus and joint line.
 The initial hypothesis was that this represented a lateral meniscal cyst.

 A meniscal cyst is a well-defined cystic lesion located along the peripheral margin of the meniscus, and is often associated with horizontal meniscal tears.
 The patient may present with local swelling and discomfort on the joint line, and potentially reduced range of movement.
 Meniscal cysts can be managed with the use of guided aspiration, but there is likely to be associated meniscal pathology which should be considered.
 In this instance the patient was subsequently referred to Orthopaedics for further input.
 An MRI was requested and the report read..